BharatSeva/BharatSeva-Plus-HealthCare-Interface/README.md

 4. **Environment Variables**: Create .env.production  and .env.development file in the root directory of the server with the following variables:
 	```
  	# FOR PRODUCTION
-	REACT_APP_API_URL=http://4.236.178.190:5000  # Do not include trailing '/' in URL
+	REACT_APP_API_URL=http://57.154.208.100/api/v1/healthcare  # Do not include trailing '/' in URL
 	```
 	```
  	# FOR DEVELOPMENT
- 	REACT_APP_API_URL=http://localhost:5000  # Do not include trailing '/' in URL
+ 	REACT_APP_API_URL=http://localhost/api/v1/healthcare # Do not include trailing '/' in URL
  	```
 5. Run the application using
 	```
  	npm start
   	```
- > [!IMPORTANT]
-> Please sync your local files with ``` git pull ``` fequently to avoid conflicts.

-> You can set up express backend for this project to test your application!
+> You can set up backend for this project to test your application!
-> Refer to Bharat Seva Express Server to know to setup and test your application
+> Refer to Healthcare Server to know to setup and test your application

 ## Contributing